The average hourly pay for an Electrical Designer is $27.44.

 - Review all applicable documentation and company procedural manuals to determine critical attributes of design.

-Common Career Paths for Electrical Designer
+Job Satisfaction for Electrical Designer

 Electrical Designer Job Listings

-Popular Skills for Electrical Designer
+What Are Popular Skills for Electrical Designers?

-Pay by Experience Level for Electrical Designer
+What is the Pay by Experience Level for Electrical Designers?

 Pay Difference by Location